 - Effective April 13, 2021, all indoor gatherings in private dwellings throughout Saskatchewan are limited to immediate households only (individuals, who live on their own, are permitted to meet with one household of less than five and always the same household).
 Co-parenting arrangements are permitted to continue. - Please refer to the Public Health Order. - Public and private outdoor gatherings are permitted up to 10 persons.
-People in attendance must ensure that physical distancing of at least two metres between households is maintained. - Prior to 12:01 a.m., April 16, 2021, the total number of people participating in services cannot exceed 30 per cent of seating capacity or 150 people, whichever is less, while places of worship located within the following communities and rural municipalities (RMs) remain at a maximum of 30 individuals.

-Belle Plaine

-Pense

-Grand Coulee

-Lumsden Beach

-Regina Beach

-Craven

-o Regina

-EdenwoldPilot Butte

-o Lumsden

-o White City

-BalgonieKronau

-o Davin

-o Gray

-o Riceton

-o RM of Lajord

-RM of Edenwold

-RM of Sherwood

-o RM of Pense

-o RM of Lumsden

-- Effective 12:01 a.m., April 16, 2021, the total number of people participating in all worship services in Saskatchewan cannot exceed 30 people (not including clergy and staff). - Casinos and bingo halls are closed. - Personal service facilities must reduce customer occupancy by 50 per cent. - Retail services (essential and non-essential) must reduce their capacity to 50 per cent as prescribed in the public health order.
-Large big box retailers, as defined in the public health order, must reduce to 25 per cent of capacity.
+People in attendance must ensure that physical distancing of at least two metres between households is maintained. - Effective 12:01 a.m., April 16, 2021, the total number of people participating in all worship services in Saskatchewan cannot exceed 30 people (not including clergy and staff). - Casinos and bingo halls are closed. - Personal service facilities must reduce customer occupancy by 50 per cent. - Retail services (essential and non-essential) must reduce their capacity to 50 per cent as prescribed in the public health order.
+Large big box retailers, as defined in the public health order, must reduce to 25 per cent of capacity. - All people in Saskatchewan and the City of Lloydminster are required to wear non-medical masks in indoor public spaces to reduce the risk of COVID-19 transmission. - The public health orders outline scenarios where specific exemptions are permitted. - Licensed liquor transportation (party buses and limousines) are not permitted. - In the event that a critical public service or allowable business service is unable to maintain two metres distancing, other measures must be in place to prevent the transmission of COVID-19.
+This may include, but is not limited to, self-monitoring of personal health and supervision by Infection Prevention and Control Officers or Occupational Health and Safety. - Non-essential travel, including interprovincial travel, is strongly discouraged.
+Travel is not recommended in or out of the Regina area unless absolutely necessary. - Effective 12:01 a.m., March 28, banquet and community halls, conference facilities, arts venues, museums, libraries, live theatre, cinemas, arcades, bowling and science centres are not permitted to operate at this time in the Regina area, including City of Regina, Belle Plaine, Pense, Grand Coulee, Lumsden Beach, Regina Beach, Craven, Lumsden, Edenwold, Pilot Butte, White City, Balgonie, Kronau, Davin, Gray, Riceton, RM of Lajord, RM of Edenwold, RM of Sherwood, RM of Pense, RM of Lumsden.

+Saskatchewan 💋